meditationstuff/protocol_1/main.txt.md

 		* document-level meta-warning
 		* epistemic status disclaimer
 		* but what actually makes it risky?; how do risks obtain, when they do? [section doesn't exist yet]
-* **What's the theoretical, metaphysical, ideological, sectarian, soteriological basis of this kind of meditation?**
+* **What's the theoretical, metaphysical, ideological, sectarian, opinionated, telic, soteriological basis of this kind of meditation?**
 	* *See these sections:*
+		* introduction; getting over the hump; text interpretation [suggested below as well]
 		* an exoteric doctrine: (v0.2)
 		* goal
 		* end state